Universal Service Fund: Expansion of the fund into broadband

 Adding additional services to the fund has corporate support from major telecommunication companies, including Verizon and AT&T. In March 2009, senior executives from Verizon Communications met with the House Subcommittee on Communications, Technology, and the Internet, providing recommendations for how best to proceed bringing broadband and mobile communication access to rural and unserved areas.
 Citing reform to the Universal Service Fund as a means "to better serve rural America," Verizon recommended that a limit be set on the size of USF's high-cost fund, competitive bidding wars be employed to determine which company expand service to unserved areas, structure a "wire-center approach" model to replace statewide cost averaging, restructure how contributions to the USF are determined, and impose a deadline on the FCC for completion of their reform of inter-carrier compensation.

+Unions such as the Communications Workers of America also endorsed the expansion the Unviersal Service Fund into supporting broadband.

+On the other hand, discussions continued over whether the USF should be used to provide services such as broadband internet access.
+Plans to subsidize internet service providers has led to backlash from traditional telecommunications carriers.
+Traditional carriers argue that “the relevant provisions of the 1996 Act do not give the FCC carte blanche to play regulatory Robin Hood with their universal service contributions.”

 In October 2011 the FCC formally proposed a "Connect America Fund" to address these and other concerns.
 Reform finally arrived on October 27, 2011, when the FCC approved a six-year transfer process that would transition money from the Universal Service Fund to a new $4.5 billion a year Connect America Fund that will support the expansion of broadband services to areas that don't have broadband access yet.

-In June, 2015, the FCC announced steps to modernize and reform Lifeline for broadband.
-Public comments were sought, with a deadline of August 31, 2015.
-The collection of public comments are available here.
-The NDIA played a critical role in providing comments and encouraging others to participate in the process.

-On April 1, 2016, the Federal Communications Commission voted to expand the Lifeline telephone subsidy for low-income Americans to include Internet access.

-On April 27, 2016, the full text of the ruling was released.

-The key points of the decision include: